Jasen-C/PS-UserAccountAudit/README.md

 # PS-UserAccountAudit
-Script for Automating User Account audits
+PowerShell Script for Automating User Account audits

 This script requires the ImportExcel Module to save results To install the module run